Sukheshkanna13/intel-ie-AI-manufacturing-assistant-/README.md

 By integrating AI into semiconductor testing and leveraging the Virtual Twin concept, we’re addressing inefficiencies in current manufacturing processes.
 This project provides a scalable and innovative solution for real-world problems, positioning it as a valuable contribution to the future of semiconductor technology.

 Contributors
+**Our Team: Wafers & Chips 👥**

-Sukhesh Kanna
+Sukhesh Kanna S
-Abhishek S B
+Abhishek S
-Ezhil Nilavan
+B Ezhil Nilavan

 Feel free to contribute, raise issues, or reach out with suggestions!